All Episodes

 900,000 violates it, 800,000 violates it.

-You're sort of bringing a press one for English philosophy here to immigration, and that's never for Jim, what the United States has been about.
+You're sort of bringing a press one for English philosophy here to immigration.

-This whole notion of well, they could learn, you know, they have to learn English before they get to the United States.
+For Jim, what the United States has been about this whole notion of, well, they could learn, you know, they have to learn English before they get to the United States.

-Are we just gonna bring in people from Great Britain and Australia?
+Are we just going to bring in people from Great Britain and Australia?

-Jim, it's actually I honestly say I am shocked at your statement that you think that only people from Great Britain and Australia would know English.
+Jim, actually, I have to honestly say, I am shocked at your statement that you think that only people from Great Britain and Australia would know English.

-It's actually it reveals your cosmopolitan uh bias to a shocking degree that in your mind no, this is an amazing, this is an amazing moment.
+It's actually, it reveals your cosmopolitan bias to a shocking degree that in your mind, no, this is an amazing, this is an amazing moment.

 This is an amazing moment that you think only people from Great Britain or Australia would speak English is so insulting to millions of hardworking immigrants who do speak English from all over the world.